It is easy, inexpensive and rewarding to grow garlic in your garden.

 Garlic requires a cold period to break dormancy.
 The best time to plant garlic is in the fall about 6 – 8 weeks before your first frost.
 You can find your expected frost dates here….
 It is very important to give them that extra time before the first frost to get their roots established but keep in mind we do not want to plant too early, we are trying to avoid it from too much top growth as we do not want the plants to be damaged by freezing winter temperatures.
 This vastly improves winter survival rates.

-What Is the Best Location for Planting Garlic?
+What Is the Best Location to Grow Garlic?

 When choosing a spot to grow garlic select a nice sunny location, preferably one that stays relatively dry and has good drainage as garlic does not like overly wet soggy soil.
 Work the soil well adding amendments like peat moss and compost.
 Be sure to weed the area well so the plants are not competing with weeds for water and nutrients.

 How Do You Select?